 May Be Unsafe for House Pets

 According to most manufacturers, ultrasonic repellers don’t affect dogs and cats.
-Cats and dogs can hear above ultrasonic frequencies, but they are mostly unbothered by these sounds.
+Cats and dogs can hear ultrasonic frequencies, but they are primarily unbothered by these sounds.
 However, these devices can be a nuisance when used at the maximum volume, especially for pets with a nervous disposition.

 Cats and dogs may display anxious behavior, backing away, hiding, tail tucking, inappropriate scratching, and whining or barking as signs of distress to ultrasonic pest repellers.

 If you have rabbits or rodent pets such as guinea pigs, hamsters, and chinchillas in your home, ultrasonic repellers can make them distressed and uncomfortable.
 These devices can also have negative effects on frogs, reptile pets, and fish pets.